-Note: To avoid overloading the first power supplies to be turned on while using line cards that provide Power Over Ethernet to attached devices, all required power supplies should be turned on at roughly the same time (within about three seconds).
+- Note: To avoid overloading the first power supplies to be turned on while using line cards that provide Power Over Ethernet to attached devices, all required power supplies should be turned on at roughly the same time (within about three seconds). - 10.
+Check for the proper power indicators.